-- Admin settings – Configure system defaults and privacy settings.
+- Admin settings – Configure system defaults, privacy settings, and manager settings.

 To open the Workplace Analytics Settings page

 Open the Workplace Analytics Home page.
-If prompted, sign in to your work account.
+If prompted, enter your work credentials.

 In the left navigation pane, expand Settings to show links to the available pages.